News We Care About Wrap Up – 5.23.08

 Having trouble figuring out how to make the most out of that super-sexy but dust-covered Sony PSP?
 Well, you came to the right place.
 In this guide, I will help you understand and utilize all of the abilities of the Playstation Portable.
 You’ll finally understand how to get podcasts, mp3’s, videos and demos working on your PSP.
 Sadly, this does not include homebrew, as that is beyond my technical expertise.
 I’m trying to make you use your PSP more, not break it in the process, as it is not legal to put homebrew on the system (dictated by Sony, of course).

 Before you start, I suggest you go out and buy a 1GB Memory Stick Pro Duo from Sandisk.
-The memory card that Sony supplies (256MB) is far too small to use for anything worthwhile. → Read the rest
+The memory card that Sony supplies (256MB) is far too small to use for anything worthwhile. → What is a post?
+A miserable little pile of secrets.

 Review – Excite Truck